 Is a tattoo good or bad?

 Infected skin will be red, warm, and painful, and it may also leak pus.
-If the artist’s equipment or ink was contaminated, you could get a blood-borne infection, such as hepatitis B, hepatitis C, and tetanus.
+If the artist’s equipment or ink was contaminated, you could get a blood-borne infection, such as hepatitis B, hepatitis C, or tetanus.

 What causes tattoo infections?